Definition of

 Types of deductive method

-The deductive method can be divided according to whether it is direct and of immediate conclusion (in cases where the judgment is produced from a single premise without any other premises intervening) or indirect and of mediate conclusion (the major premise contains the universal proposition, while the minor includes the particular proposition: the conclusion, therefore, is the result of the comparison between both).
+The deductive method can be divided according to whether it is direct and has an immediate conclusion (in cases in which the judgment is produced from a single premise without others that intervene) or indirect and has a mediate conclusion (the major premise houses the universal proposition, while that the minor includes the particular proposition: the conclusion, therefore, is the result of the comparison between both).

-Other classifications refer to types of deductive method such as modus ponens (which indicates that if S is true and S implies T, then T will be true), modus tollens (if S implies T and T is not true, then S is not true either) and syllogism (the conclusion is reached by starting from two assumptions that share a term in common with what is given as a result).
+Other classifications refer to types of deductive method such as modus ponens (which indicates that if S is true and S implies T, then T will be true), modus tollens (if S implies T and T is not true, then S is not true either). ) and the syllogism (the conclusion is reached based on two assumptions that share a term in common with what is given as a result).

-In all cases, researchers who use the deductive method begin their work by establishing assumptions (consistent with each other) that merely incorporate the main characteristics of the phenomena.
-The work continues with a procedure of logical deduction that ends with the statement of general laws .
+In all cases, researchers who use the deductive method begin their work by raising assumptions (coherent among themselves) that are limited to incorporating the main characteristics of the phenomena.
+The work continues with a procedure of logical deduction that ends in the statement of the general laws .

 Advantages and disadvantages

-Scholars of philosophy and epistemology list various advantages of using the deductive method in research.
-It is argued that this method stands out for its usefulness when testing a hypothesis .
+Philosophy and epistemology scholars list various advantages when resorting to the deductive method in research.
+Thus it is argued that this method stands out for its usefulness when testing a hypothesis .

-On the other hand, the deductive method contributes to the measurement of concepts in a quantitative way and to the generalization of results .
-It is even claimed that it can be developed more quickly compared to other methods.
+On the other hand, the deductive method contributes to the measurement of concepts in a quantitative way and the generalization of results .
+It is even stated that it can be developed more quickly compared to other methods.

-As for its disadvantages, it must be considered that deductive reasoning allows to guarantee the validity of the argument, but cannot ensure the falsity or truth of the conclusion because it is not oriented to the content, but to the argumentative formality.
+As for its disadvantages, it should be considered that deductive reasoning allows guaranteeing the validity of the argument, but cannot ensure the falsity or truth of the conclusion because it is not oriented towards content, but rather towards argumentative formality.

 A logical fallacy , in this context, arises when an argument is constructed using the deductive method based on false or erroneous premises.
-For example, if one starts with the premise that Americans speak English and then states that John speaks English , one might conclude that John is American .
+For example: if you start from the premise that Americans speak English and then express that Juan speaks English , you could conclude that Juan is American .
 However, that conclusion may be wrong.

 Examples of deductive method

 In the field of mathematics, the deductive method is also widely used.
-Thus, in this subject we can find examples that demonstrate this, such as this one: if A is equal to B and B is equal to C , we can determine that A and C are equal .
+Thus, in this subject we can find examples that demonstrate it, like this one: if A is equal to B and B is equal to C , we can determine that A and C are equal .